Ben-Tay/ConSerV/README.md

 1. Assume u have done the steps for Section C already with everything for the feature you are working on done.
-2. git pull origin master (updates your branch/own local project with the integrated codes) (Will not affect your codes unless someone else has touched the file you have worked on and merged their changes into master - this may result in a merge conflict)
+2. git pull origin master (updates your branch/own local project with the integrated codes) 2.1 Will not affect your codes unless someone else has touched the file you have worked on and merged their changes into master - this may result in a merge conflict
-   (We often advise to do git pull origin master regularly even if not merging yet so that your branch wont be behind by the master by a lot of commits)
+   2.2 We often advise to do git pull origin master regularly even if not merging yet so that your branch wont be behind by the master by a lot of commits
 3. Assume you have not faced any merge conflict, do git push origin yourbranchname again after updating local project with master branch
 4. make a pull request for your branch(it will be shown on the Github repository site itself)
 5. select a reviewer who will go through your codes and decide if you should make changes or merge your branch to master